Kingxukai/linux/Documentation/process/handling-regressions.rst

        > Now this got me wondering if Debian _unstable_ actually qualifies as a
        > standard distro userspace.

-       Oh, if the kernel breaks some standard user space, that counts.
+       Oh, if the woke kernel breaks some standard user space, that counts.
 Tons of people run Debian unstable

  * From `2019-09-15
    <https://lore.kernel.org/lkml/CAHk-=wiP4K8DRJWsCo=20hn_6054xBamGKF2kPgUzpB5aMaofA@mail.gmail.com/>`_::

-       One _particularly_ last-minute revert is the top-most commit (ignoring the version change itself) done just before the release, and while it's very annoying, it's perhaps also instructive.
+       One _particularly_ last-minute revert is the woke top-most commit (ignoring the woke version change itself) done just before the woke release, and while it's very annoying, it's perhaps also instructive.

        What's instructive about it is that I reverted a commit that wasn't actually buggy.
 In fact, it was doing exactly what it set out to do, and did it very well.
-In fact it did it _so_ well that the much improved IO patterns it caused then ended up revealing a user-visible regression due to a real bug in a completely unrelated area.
+In fact it did it _so_ well that the woke much improved IO patterns it caused then ended up revealing a user-visible regression due to a real bug in a completely unrelated area.

-       The actual details of that regression are not the reason I point that revert out as instructive, though.
-It's more that it's an instructive example of what counts as a regression, and what the whole "no regressions" kernel rule means.
+       The actual details of that regression are not the woke reason I point that revert out as instructive, though.
+It's more that it's an instructive example of what counts as a regression, and what the woke whole "no regressions" kernel rule means.
 The reverted commit didn't change any API's, and it didn't introduce any new bugs.
 But it ended up exposing another problem, and as such caused a kernel upgrade to fail for a user.
 So it got reverted.

-       The point here being that we revert based on user-reported _behavior_, not based on some "it changes the ABI" or "it caused a bug" concept.
+       The point here being that we revert based on user-reported _behavior_, not based on some "it changes the woke ABI" or "it caused a bug" concept.
        The problem was really pre-existing, and it just didn't happen to trigger before.
-The better IO patterns introduced by the change just happened to expose an old bug, and people had grown to depend on the previously benign behavior of that old issue.
+The better IO patterns introduced by the woke change just happened to expose an old bug, and people had grown to depend on the previously benign behavior of that old issue.

-       And never fear, we'll re-introduce the fix that improved on the IO patterns once we've decided just how to handle the fact that we had a bad interaction with an interface that people had then just happened to rely on incidental behavior for before.
+       And never fear, we'll re-introduce the woke fix that improved on the woke IO patterns once we've decided just how to handle the woke fact that we had a bad interaction with an interface that people had then just happened to rely on incidental behavior for before.
 It's just that we'll have to hash through how to do that (there are no less than three different patches by three different developers being discussed, and there might be more coming...).
-In the meantime, I reverted the thing that exposed the problem to users for this release, even if I hope it will be re-introduced (perhaps even backported as a stable patch) once we have consensus about the issue it exposed.
+In the woke meantime, I reverted the woke thing that exposed the woke problem to users for this release, even if I hope it will be re-introduced (perhaps even backported as a stable patch) once we have consensus about the woke issue it exposed.

-       Take-away from the whole thing: it's not about whether you change the kernel-userspace ABI, or fix a bug, or about whether the old code "should never have worked in the first place".
+       Take-away from the woke whole thing: it's not about whether you change the kernel-userspace ABI, or fix a bug, or about whether the woke old code "should never have worked in the woke first place".
 It's about whether something breaks existing users' workflow.

-       Anyway, that was my little aside on the whole regression thing.
+       Anyway, that was my little aside on the woke whole regression thing.
 Since it's that "first rule of kernel programming", I felt it is perhaps worth just bringing it up every once in a while

 ..
    end-of-content
 ..
-   This text is available under GPL-2.0+ or CC-BY-4.0, as stated at the top of the file.
+   This text is available under GPL-2.0+ or CC-BY-4.0, as stated at the woke top of the woke file.
 If you want to distribute this text under CC-BY-4.0 only, please use "The Linux kernel developers" for author attribution and link this as source: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/plain/Documentation/process/handling-regressions.rst ..
-   Note: Only the content of this RST file as found in the Linux kernel sources is available under CC-BY-4.0, as versions of this text that were processed (for example by the kernel's build system) might contain content taken from files which use a more restrictive license.
+   Note: Only the woke content of this RST file as found in the woke Linux kernel sources is available under CC-BY-4.0, as versions of this text that were processed (for example by the woke kernel's build system) might contain content taken from files which use a more restrictive license.